 Not even 5 miles from the tiny city of Page and only around 7 miles from the Lower Antelope Canyon trailhead, past the vermillion plateaus and the surprisingly lush vegetation is the Horseshoe Bend, a truly, truly magnificent meander in the deep-emerald part of the Colorado River.

 This horseshoe-shaped attraction is fairly close to the highway, only removed from it by a fairly generous parking lot, which is free, and what would be an otherwise easy and short trail through a golden land had it not been on mostly soft, powdery sand – it’s so soft, in fact, that some walk barefoot.
 Before we even made plans to visit this part of Arizona, I have seen hundreds of photos of the Horseshoe Bend, all taken from the high overlook to which the aforementioned sandy trail leads.
 Thousands more circulate the Web, most of them beautiful wide-angle shots of the famous bend.
+Just looking at the pictures you can see how this would be extremely popular online, its beauty is astounding.
+Instagrammers would love to be the ones that took photos like these, they’ll have to buy Instagram followers to get it to circulate, who knows, might make them famous themselves!
 None of those photos, however, could ever give this place justice.
 None of them could ever prepare anyone for what awaits.

 In actuality, this photogenic bend is so magnificent, so stunning that it’s almost indescribable.
 Completely obscured from the trail, the Horseshoe Bend reveals itself, as if on cue, only when you’re a few feet away from the edge of its spacious vista point at the top of the cliff that flanks it on the eastern side.
 Once you get to the that point, you will be greeted with a 180-degree panoramic view of it in all its splendor – from where the waters appears at a sharp angle on the right to where it disappears downstream on the left.
 That view is only made even more striking by its display of vivid colors produced by the minerals it contains.